julienfalque/symfony-service-replacer/README.md

 # Symfony Service Replacer

-Provides a way to replace services in a Symfony Dependency Injection Container at runtime.
+Provides a way to replace services in a Symfony Dependency Injection Container at runtime for testing purposes.

 ## Installation